-Experiences Canada has collaborated with Indigenous leaders, artists, lawyers, journalists, and land and water defenders to bring you Five live online events.
+Experiences Canada has collaborated with Indigenous leaders, artists, lawyers, journalists, and land and water defenders to bring you Five webinars.
 The speakers in this series have generously offered their time and knowledge to engage youth in a dialogue on the contemporary issues and challenges that Indigenous people face.

 Introduction to Reconciliation

 Reconciliation means different things to different people, understanding the breadth of perspectives is an important first step in fostering more meaningful dialogue.
 Our introduction to Reconciliation will inform about the treaty rights and obligations that were agreed upon, the historic injustices that have affected Indigenous populations over the past century and a half, and some of the priority themes related to Reconciliation today.

 Speakers: Perry Bellegarde, Max Fine Day, and Crystal Martin-Lapenskie.

 Language is critical to sharing traditional knowledge, family and community history, and cultural worldview.
 Sadly, years of colonial systems and structures, most notably the imposition of Residential Schools, severed these connections, meaning that for many generations, knowledge and understanding about their communities and their cultural identities was lost